misiektoja/spotify_monitor/README.md

 The fastest way to get started is `--setup`.
 It asks who to monitor, how to connect to Spotify and which alerts you want then saves a ready-to-run configuration.
 Private values stay in `.env`.

 On a native Linux container engine, set `SPOTIFY_MONITOR_UID="$(id -u)"` and `SPOTIFY_MONITOR_GID="$(id -g)"` before using Docker Compose.
 These values make files created by the container belong to your host user.
-VM-backed Docker-compatible runtimes on macOS and Windows normally do not need them.
+Docker-compatible runtimes on macOS and Windows normally do not need them.

 Use the command that matches how you run the tool: